 The limit switch makes sure the overhead door opens and closes all the way.
 So, when the door fails to reach its full closing or opening position or seems to slam shut - the problem may be connected to the limit switch.
 Consulting your owner's manual should instruct you on how to adjust the opener travel limit.
 If you're unsure as to how to do this safely, leave it to professionals.

 The reverse mechanism will be activated even if so much as a few tree sticks are found under the door.
 In such cases, it is worth checking that the floor and sensors are clean.
 Dirty sensors can cause a door to open up again because they think there is an obstruction in the path of the door.

-Checking The Motor Gear & Electrics
+Check The Motor Gear & Electric Components